 The EU mandated energy labels are the best known.
-They divide your dishwasher, air conditioning installation, television, electric heating, etc. into classes, ranging from extremely energy-efficient (A+++) to extremely energy-consuming (D).
+They divide your dishwasher, air conditioning installation, television, electric heating, etc. into letters and colours, ranging from extremely energy-efficient (green) to extremely energy-consuming (red).

 According to a European directive, as of September 2015 heating systems must be classified on a scale of A to G, by analogy with the household appliance.

 Only condensing boilers satisfy the label's strict criteria and are awarded the Class A energy label.

 If your boiler predates 2015, then it may have the Belgian HR+ label (traditional heating boilers) or HR Top label (condensing boilers).

 Pre-2015 installations have the Optimaz or Optimaz Elite label:

 Eurovent Certification is based on European and international standards for classifying the performance of air conditioning and cooling installations.

 The European Union Ecolabelling Board has an eco-label that applies to high-efficiency heat pumps which work with environmentally friendly cooling gases.
 It applies to heat pumps operating on natural gas or electricity.